pecan-solutions/lacesong/README.md

 Lacesong is a community-driven tool, not affiliated with Team Cherry or Hollow Knight: Silksong.
 Use at your own risk.

 ## Credits

-wwdarrenwei (Darren Wei) - Creator of Lacesong, Lead Developer, Planner/PM lavenderpres (Presley) - Assistant Planning/PM, Senior Developer, Avalonia Translation, Iris - Senior Developer, Avalonia and WPF UI Development, Avalonia Translation Leonardo - Developer, Planning, WPF development
+- wwdarrenwei (Darren Wei) - Creator of Lacesong, Lead Developer, Planner/PM

+- lavenderpres (Presley) - Assistant Planning/PM, Senior Developer, Avalonia Translation

+- Iris - Senior Developer, Avalonia and WPF UI Development, Avalonia Translation

+- Leonardo - Developer, Planning, WPF development

-Joseph - Developer, Avalonia UI assisting
+- Joseph - Developer, Avalonia UI assisting

+Thanks in advance to all contributors!

 ---